Heat Pump (Hybrid Electric), Installed

 Federal, State, and Utility Rebate Stacking

-Heat pump water heaters get the most generous incentive package of any home appliance category in 2026.
-Four programs can stack on a single install, depending on income, location, and the specific unit.
-Walk through the four sources before signing the quote so you know your real out-of-pocket cost.
+Heat pump water heaters still get the most generous incentive package of any home appliance category in 2026, but the biggest line item is gone: the federal Section 25C credit ended for installs placed in service after December 31, 2025.
+Walk through the remaining sources before signing the quote so you know your real out-of-pocket cost.

-The Section 25C credit is documented at the IRS Energy Efficient Home Improvement Credit page.
-The IRA point-of-sale rebates (HEEHRA, formerly HEEHRA-IRA) are administered by state energy offices and the rollout timeline varies.
+The 25C termination is documented at the IRS Energy Efficient Home Improvement Credit page (credit allowed only for property placed in service before December 31, 2025).
+The IRA point-of-sale rebates (HEEHRA/HEAR) are administered by state energy offices and availability varies.
 Check your state's status at the DOE Home Energy Rebates Programs portal.
 Utility rebates are listed in the DSIRE database of state and federal incentives.

 Space, Air, and Climate Requirements